kryptogo/jobs/README.md

 - Understanding of Apple’s design principles and interface guidelines
 - Proficient understanding of code versioning tools
 - Familiarity with continuous integration
 - A commitment to collaborative problem solving, sophisticated design, and the creation of quality products

+#### Software Engineer - Android Developer

+**Responsibilities**：

+- Design and build applications for the Android platform
+- Ensure the performance, quality, and responsiveness of applications
+- Collaborate with a team to define, design, and ship new features
+- Identify and correct bottlenecks and fix bugs
+- Help maintain code quality, organization, and automatization

+**Requirements**：

+- 2+ years of Android app experience
+- Proficient with Java.
+Kotlin will be a strong plus.
+- Familiar with RESTful APIs and WebSocket to connect to back-end services
+- Familiar with asynchronous programming, e.g. ReactiveX
+- Knowledge of other web technologies and Material design principles will also be a plus
+- Passionate with new technologies
+- A commitment to collaborative problem solving, sophisticated design, and the creation of quality products

 #### Site Reliability Engineer